gmcmacran/time_series_M4/README.md

 ### ML Models

-Ridge regression and boosting with lightgbm are the machine learning models used here.
+Ridge regression with sci-kit learn and boosting with lightgbm are the machine learning models used here.
 Their parameters were tuned using a time based cross validation.
 50 different combinations of hyper parameters were done.
 Interestingly, boosting did no better than ridge regression.

 Roughly, training a single boosted model takes longer than training 50 ridge regression models.

 ### Deep Learning Models

-All deep learning models are tuned on 50 iterations of cross validation each.
+All deep learning models are tuned on 50 sets of parameters.
 Overall, deep learning is superior to machine learning based approaches for these data.
 NBeats and NHits beat boosting and ridge regression by a wide margin.
 The TFT model matches performance.

 # Code Overview